bookofproofs/bookofproofs.github.io/_sources/history/19th-century/del-re.md

 * Luigi Berzolari was appointed, ranked first with 45/50 points, second equal were Del Re and Mario Pieri with 41/50 points.
 * When Domenico Montesano won the competition for the chair at Naples in 1893, he moved from the University of Bologna leaving vacant the extraordinary professorship in descriptive and projective geometry there.
 * What followed was a drawn out battle for the position which is now known as the "Bologna Affair."
 Given the results of the two earlier competitions, Del Re and Pieri were considered the leading candidates.
-* With no competition announced, Del Re made a request to the minister of education that he be transferred from the University of Modena to Bologna for family reasons.
 * Since by this time Del Re held a full chair in Modena and was requesting a move to an extraordinary position at Bologna, this seemed a strong request.
 * The Faculty at Bologna repeatedly requested the minister to hold a competition but no competition was held.
 * The minister replied to the Faculty that he could not accept their request for a competition and saw no reason not to appoint Del Re and said he would appoint him immediately if the Faculty agreed.